Glyphack/Glyphack/content/blog/attention/index.md

 And actually got stuff done.
 Doing all of those at the same time requires paying attention to what I wanted to do and ignore the noise.

-Nowadays I'm lucky if I get 1 hour of focused time.
+Nowadays, I'm lucky if I get 1 hour of focused time.
 Just to be clear, my goal is not to work 90 hours a week or anything crazy.
 That is not possible for me.
 I just want the hour I spend programming, learning, or writing to be just one activity.